The other day, an old song was recommended to me via youtube,

 The Bible says we will be AS the angels (Matthew 22:30), but that doesn’t mean we will BE angels.
 Human beings are unique in God’s creation in the fact that we required a Savior.
 God created the angels in heaven, yet he did not save them when they rebelled against Him in the beginning.
 We fascinate the angels for this very reason.
 We will be AS the angels simply because we cannot reproduce. (going back to last bullet point)

-There are more topics, but these are main ones… For more, click here.
+There are more points, but these are big ones to me.

 Today, in this particular part of the post, it is now January 12th, 2021.